npct/pct-team/pct-blog-posts/advanced-training.md

 overview of the PCT project with a focus on the different types of data used in the PCT and some of the strengths, limitations and opportunities of the national PCT data, with reference to an academic paper that provides an overview of the approach Lovelace et al. (2017).
-After lunch we progressed to a ‘minihack’ during which participants were provided with an opportunity to apply the methods to their own data.
+After lunch, we progressed to a ‘minihack’ during which participants were provided with an opportunity to apply the methods to their own data.

 ## Datasets processed